visit-dav/visit/src/doc/python_scripting/quickrecipes.rst

 The ``position`` field of the ``ControlPoint`` is in the range (0, 1) and should be in ascending order.

+General information on VisIt's color tables can be found in the :ref:`Color Tables <Color_tables>` section of `Using VisIt`.

 In all the examples below, ``silo_data_path()`` refers to a function specific to VisIt_ testing that returns the path to silo example data.
 When copying the examples don't forget to modify that reference according you your needs.